Surfboardv2ray/batch-fragment-scanner/README.md

 ✅ Enter the timeout for each ping test, i.e amount of time the test will wait for response.

-✅ Enter HTTP Proxy port.
+✅ Enter HTTP Listening port.
 This depends on your json config.
 The deafault is 10809.

 🎆 After the code runs and finishes up, you'll get the top three (best) pings with their fragment values, and logs will be saved to `pings.txt`.
 The file contains response time with each fragment instance, with the average response time as well.